Best modeling amps 2026: get iconic amp and effects tones at your fingertips

 ❌ Avoid if you don't like using a smartphone: This amp relies on its smartphone app to get the most out of it, so look elsewhere if you prefer a more physical interaction with your amp.

-Usability: It's finally got the most requested feature in the form of a looper.
-It comes in two modes, a groove looper that's based on a set tempo, and a traditional free looper where you dictate the tempo changes.
+It's finally got the most requested feature in the form of a looper.
+It comes in two modes: a groove looper that's based on a set tempo, and a traditional free looper where you dictate the tempo changes.
 Using the latter is pretty much impossible without the addition of a footswitch, but the groove looper works surprisingly well with just you and your smartphone.

-Sounds: The sound has seen a huge improvement too, with the power rating upping from 40 to 50 watts, and newly designed speakers that are angled slightly outwards.
+The sound has seen a huge improvement too, with the power rating upping from 40 to 50 watts, and newly designed speakers that are angled slightly outwards.
 It delivers a far more three-dimensional tone than the Spark 40, especially noticeable when using stereo delays and reverbs.

-Overall it sounds simply incredible, and there were many grin-inducing moments for me during my testing where I found it hard to believe it wasn't a 'proper' amplifier.
+Overall, it sounds simply incredible, and there were many grin-inducing moments for me during my testing where I found it hard to believe it wasn't a 'proper' amplifier.
 If you're practicing at home and want the best tones in a relatively compact package, the Spark 2 is the best choice.

 "The original Spark is the definition of a modern classic amplifier, and Spark 2 is the perfect sequel.
 Adding more of everything in the best possible way, Positive Grid has knocked it out of the park when it comes to the latest iteration of their Spark amp.
 It is more evolution than revolution, but they’ve delivered everything guitarists have been asking for and more.
 It’s simply superb."